-Facilities: After decades of recycling investments, Vermont generally has the recycling facilities needed to process its recyclables for end markets, though upgrades are often ongoing to replace older or outdated equipment.
-Most recycling is processed by two-single-stream material recovery facilities (MRFs) in Williston and Rutland; the rest is processed at smaller facilities in Pownal and Lyndonville or sent to recycling facilities out of Setate.
-With a shift in global market availabilitys, there is a need to provide improved processing of materials so that recyclables can better qualify as inputs into the manufacturing of new products.
+Facilities: After decades of recycling investments, Vermont generally has the recycling facilities needed to process its recyclables for end markets, though periodic assessment and upgrades are essential to adapt to changing inputs and ensure access to markets.
+Most recycling is processed by two single-stream material recovery facilities (MRFs) in Williston and Rutland; the rest is processed at smaller facilities like Pownal and Lyndonville or sent to recycling facilities out of State.
+With a shift in global market availability, there is a need to provide improved processing of materials so that recyclables can better qualify as inputs into the manufacturing of new products.